rinchsan/cv/README.md

 ## Summary

+- Strategic Skills: Design and implementation of technology and organizational strategies
 - Technical Skills: 5+ years of experience in Go, Docker, AWS
 - Project Experience: Web application development from scratch, DevOps with 20+ team members